dividedmind/statistics-done-wrong/regression.rst

 .. index:: clinical trial protocol; false positive rate

-Modern clinical trials are often required to register their statistical protocols in advance, and generally pre-select only a few evaluation points at which they test their evidence, rather than testing after every observation.
+Modern clinical trials are often required to register their statistical protocols in advance and generally pre-select only a few evaluation points at which they test their evidence, rather than testing after every observation.
 This causes only a small increase in the false positive rate, which can be adjusted for by carefully choosing the required significance levels and